***Hot Weather Warning!!***

 Cocoa beans contain approximately 50% fat.
 It is primarily comprised of two saturated fatty acids (palmitic and stearic acids) and one mono-unsaturated acid (oleic acid).
 Cocoa butter and chocolate do not raise blood cholesterol.
 However, when consuming milk chocolate or lower grade chocolate where a part of the total fat content comes from milk fat or various other types of fat, the cholesterol level might be adversely affected.

-Cocoa beans contain polyphenols (similar to those found in wine) with antioxidant properties which are health beneficial.
-These compounds are called flavonoids and include catechins, epicatechins, and procyandins.
-The antioxidant flavinoids are found in the nonfat portions of the cocoa bean.
-The flavinoids also reduce the blood’s ability to clot and thus reduces the risk of stroke and heart attacks.
+Cocoa beans contain polyphenols (similar to those found in wine) with antioxidant properties which are health benefits.
+These compounds are called flavonoids and include catechins, epicatechins, and procyanidins.
+The antioxidant flavonoids are found in the nonfat portions of the cocoa bean.
+The flavonoids also reduce the blood’s ability to clot and thus reduces the risk of stroke and heart attacks.

 Phenylethylamine is a slight antidepressant and stimulant similar to the body’s own dopamine and adrenaline.